jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2l-article-3.md

 - create a bigger reduction in land rent, and
 - a bigger rise in the price of manufactured goods, than an equal tax on rent and consumable commodities.

-133 If direct taxes on wages have not always created a proportional rise in those wages, it is because they have created a big fall in the demand for labour.
+{{< s v="133" >}} If direct taxes on wages have not always created a proportional rise in those wages, it is because they have created a big fall in the demand for labour.

 Such taxes generally caused=
 - the decline of industry,